 A few weeks ago I was craving a grilled portobello mushroom (weird? maybe just a little).
 I know a lot of people make mini pizzas out of them and I thought that sounded pretty good, but also I wanted to add some more bulk to it so it would be worthy of a full dinner on its own.
 The finished product turned out really delicious so I wanted to share.
-Per usual, instead of a formal recipe here is the general technique I used.

-- Sun-dried tomato pesto or tomato sauce
+Sun-dried tomato pesto or tomato sauce

-- Kalamata olives
+8-10 Kalamata olives

-- Fresh basil, thinly sliced
+Fresh basil, thinly sliced

-- Preheat the oven to 400 degrees.
+Preheat the oven to 400 degrees.

-- Make the quinoa according to package directions, then transfer it to a large bowl
+Make the quinoa according to package directions, then transfer it to a large bowl

-- While the quinoa is cooking, remove the stem and gills from the mushrooms and clean them with a wet paper towel.
-Place the mushrooms stem side down on a baking sheet and drizzle with olive oil, then season with salt and pepper.
+Meanwhile, place the mushrooms stem side down on a baking sheet and drizzle with olive oil, then season with salt and pepper.
 Bake for about 8-10 minutes.

-- While the mushrooms are in the oven, chop your olives and add those to the quinoa along with one heaping spoonful of the pesto (or tomato sauce) and about 1/4 cup of grated parmesan cheese, mix everything together well.
+While the mushrooms are in the oven, chop your olives and add those to the quinoa along with one heaping spoonful of the pesto (or tomato sauce) and about 1/4 cup of grated parmesan cheese, mix everything together well.